How do small groups make big change?

-The book is currently being marketed to publishers with an expected publication date of 2021.
-It is currently available in presentation format.
+The book is currently in progress and available in presentation format.
 Contact us for more information: DemocratizeThis@gmail.com.

 “Our responsibility, in this watershed in our history, is to face the past honestly and do the things necessary to heal ourselves and our planet.
 Healing our society will require the patient work not primarily of politicians, but of artists, ministers, gardeners, workers, families, women, and communities.
 It will require new forms of governance, work, and education that are much more participatory and democratic than those collapsing around us.
 It will require enlarging our vision and decolonizing our imaginations.”

 July 5th to August 16th, 2020

 The present moment calls for bold vision and strategic action.
 As the world is on fire, Democratize This!
 How We Make the World We Want is a webinar series that invites us to think and collaborate rather than panic and react.